hjnijlunsing/SBEMU/README.md

 - Fork Repo (Done)
 - Change Readme (Done)
 - Try to compile (Done) - Using WSL2
-- Check all DEVICE_SIS cases in intel8x0.c check if similar to SIS_7012 code and see how to implement this in SC_ICH.C
+- Check all DEVICE_ALI cases in intel8x0.c check if similar to SIS_7012 code and see how to implement this in SC_ICH.C

 To do:
 ```